 - LinkedIn posts, messages, groups.

-But even with the above, you can't be lazy or spammy.
-In addition, there may be services and tools that will help you do the above more effectively and professionally.
-Whether that be monthly fees or site membership (aff) cost.
+But even with the above, you can’t be lazy or spammy.
+In addition, there may be services and tools that will help you do the above more effectively and professionally, whether that be monthly fees or site membership costs.

 How should I get the ball rolling?